myg813p/ielts/speaking/unit09.md

 PART 1
 1. What kind of snack do you like?
 I'm practically in love with potato chips.
-They are so tasty taht I could eat them all day, every day.
+They are so tasty that I could eat them all day, every day.
 Although they come in many different flavors nowadays, my favorite has always been original.

 2. Do you eat different snacks depending on the time of the day?
 Sure.
 I usually like to eat nuts or fresh fruits, such as strawberries, bananas, or kiwis, in the morning.
 However, when I get hungry in the afternoon, around 3 to 4, I usually grab a bag of chips or a candy bar.